 So what does this mean for schools?
 Those institutions that are more traditional (the private sector mostly) have higher graduation rates because their students remain full-time.
 Some of the more prestigious universities won’t even accept transfer students.
 Therefore, the graduation rates are less likely to be marred.
 There is also data to support that those schools who are more selective about their students have the highest graduation rates (89% for the 2008 cohort who attended schools with 25% or less acceptance rating) versus those who have open admissions (36% for the 2008 cohort).

-Despite the issues in defining graduation rate, there is much to be said about the amount of students who do not graduate at all, the drop-out portion of students.
+Despite the issues in declining graduation rates, there is much to be said about the number of students who do not graduate at all, the drop-out portion of students.
 There are several factors at play here, one of the largest ones being family and personal income.
 If a student cannot continue paying for college, they may have to drop out completely or put their education on hold, quite possibly for years.
-This is a major political point nowadays: can we make public university tuition free to those that need it, and would it help retention rates?
-As things stand now, income-related retention issues definitely widen the gap between the public schools that come with a lower tuition rate but fewer scholarships and private schools whose need-based scholarships can cover some students’ entire tuition for four years.
+This is a major political point nowadays: can we make public university tuition-free to those that need it, and would it help retention rates?
+As things stand now, income-related retention issues definitely widen the gap between the public schools that come with a lower tuition rate.
+However, fewer scholarships and private schools whose need-based scholarships can cover some students’ entire tuition for four years.

 Interested in discovering ways to increase your odds of graduating in four years?
 We’ve got an article on that!
 One major way of graduating on time is ensuring you don’t need to transfer—find the right college for you, right away, with College Raptor’s free match tool!